LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-word.md

 Report dialog box

-* nd drill down to the warnings
+* and drill down to the warnings
   Figure element on a single page with no bounding box
 * There is one error for bounding boxes on a Figure, and 34 errors for “Table header cell as no associated sub cells”, one error for PDF/UA identifier missing, one warning for ‘Invalid use of a “TBody” structure element‘, and one warning for ‘Possibly inappropriate use of a "Figure" structure element’
 * There are 16 errors for “Alternative description missing for an annotation”